transloadit/uppy/website/src/docs/core.md

 Fired when an upload has been retried (after an error, for example).

-> ⚠️ Note that this method is event is not triggered when the user retries all uploads, it will trigger the `retry-all` event intstead.
+> ⚠️ This event is not triggered when the user retries all uploads, it will trigger the `retry-all` event instead.

 **Parameters**